SamAnsell/cis400-PUBG-final-project/README.md

 * To verify each install, simply enter in the terminal/cmd (without ''):
   * `$ 'name of package' -v`
   * `> 'name of package' --version`
-* Once all dependencies have been properly installed, cd into the '/sansell-pubg-sentiment/' folder, then:
+* Once all dependencies have been properly installed, `cd` into the '/sansell-pubg-sentiment/' folder, then:
   * `> python MainFile.py`     - into the command prompt
 * After a minute or two you should start seeing information about Flask.
 * You can now move onto the client/web portal part of the project!
 * If there are any problems running this part of the software locally, please send me an email at sansell@syr.edu

-Guide for starting the client/web portal:
+Guide for starting Daniel Stewart's client/web portal:

 * The client is successfully deployed at https://pubg-client.herokuapp.com/
 * However, because we were not able to deploy the other pieces on Heroku, you must also run the client locally.